 Overall, Colley played in 396 total professional games; including 166 in the ECHL and 214 in the AHL.
 The 5-foot-11 forward tallied 117 goals and 140 assists for 257 points and 1050 penalty minutes during his professional career.
 He played in the ECHL with Charlotte, New Orleans, Pensacola, Dayton and Atlantic City; while logging AHL games with Bridgeport, Worcester, Syracuse, Rochester, Providence and Hartford.

-“Kevin got his start as a player here in the ECHL and quickly advanced up the ranks to New York,” said Christie.
+“Kevin got his start as a player here in the ECHL and quickly advanced up the ranks to the New York Islanders,” said Christie.
 "He has experience at all three levels (ECHL, AHL and NHL) and the players here will be able to relate to that as we develop them for the next step in their career.
 He will fit well into our organization.”

 “I look forward to learning a lot through Jason on the coaching and hockey operations side of the game,” said Colley.
 “I am anxious to make the transition to coaching.”

 The Utah Grizzlies of the ECHL, enter their third season in America’s “Premier AA Hockey League.”
 On May 22, 2007, Head Coach and Director of Hockey Operations Jason Christie announced an affiliation with the NHL’s New York Islanders and the AHL’s Bridgeport Sound Tigers.
 Former Grizzlies Ric Jackman and Scott Niedermayer recently won the Stanley Cup as members of the Anaheim Ducks.
 At the start of the 2006-2007 season, 23 former Grizzlies were on NHL rosters.
 12 of those former players advanced to the playoffs.